 DigLynden Tree Removal Service 360-318-9795 was at South Bay Drive, in Bellingham WA this week, a beautiful location to do tree removal service.
 Even in a monsoon.
 It rained all day, from start to finish.
-Don’t remember being that soaked in my entire life.
+The last time I was this soaked was during another job which required immediate attention as the tree was leaning towards the deck’s adjustable paver pedestals.
+It is easy to replace the pedestals, but the owners of the house did not want to take any chances.

 I was hired to dismantle a 50’ cedar tree that had the potential of tumbling down over a retaining wall.
 The tree had a definite lean and needed to be removed for safety.